Fathat-Training/starwars-api-backend-skeleton/training-docs/build-1.md

    ```

    The response is the schema FilmResponse.
 But how are we sending the response back from the film endpoint
-   to the client from our Film endpoint?
-Go check that endpoint and you will see that it has a 'pass'.
+   to the client?
+Checking that endpoint, you will see that it has a 'pass'.
    <br/><br/>
-   To recap a pass in python does nothing but allows the function to be semantically correct.
+   To recap a pass in python does nothing but allows the function to be semantically correct without any functional code.
    <br/><br/>
    So we have an endpoint that will receive arguments based on our OpenApi specification but
    actually does nothing.